kaplanark/dashboard/README.md

 # Vue 3 Dahboard UI Kit

+It is a Dashborad ui kit project made with Vue.js composition api.
+It is a free and open source project.
+You can use it for your personal and commercial projects.

 <a href="https://appleteam.netlify.app/"> LIVE </a>

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.